 - Bring a small pot of water to a rolling boil and add 1 pinch salt.
 Add 60 g spinach and blanch for 1 minute.
 Once done,

 - Drain the water and place the blanched spinach in a small bowl.
-Add 1 tsp soy sauce, 1 pinch sugar, 1 tsp sesame oil and ½ tsp white sesame seeds, and mix thoroughly.
+Add 1 tsp soy sauce, 1 pinch sugar, 1 tsp toasted sesame oil and ½ tsp white sesame seeds, and mix thoroughly.

 - Dish up 2 portions cooked Japanese short-grain rice into separate serving bowls.